Skip to main content

 Example: tw rebase top rebase the current commit onto the last submitted commit.

-• down → Latest version of parent commit.
+• down → Parent commit.